Preston and District Pool League – League Regulations – 2026 Summer League

 3. Players

-vi.
-Players this includes any licensee must be registered for their team before they are eligible to play and payment confirmed before allowed to play.
-If a player is not registered before the game, normal fines apply (See Sect 2 d/ Annex 2) “Players”).
+ii.
+Players must be registered for their team and payment confirmed before they are eligible to play.
+If a player is not registered before the game, normal fines apply in line with Annex 2

 4. League Matches

 ii.
-All frames of the match shall be played (See Regs 1d Claiming a frame or Match & 4f Unfinished Matches)
+All frames of the match shall be played (See Reg 1.c - Claiming a frame and 4.vi - Unfinished Matches)

 iii.
 League matches ending in a draw after 11 frames will stay a draw.
 No win points will be awarded.
 Neither side has won the match.

 iv.
 Teams are awarded 1pt for each frame won in a league match.
-A further 2pts are awarded for a home win.
-3pts are awarded for an away win.
+A further 2pts are awarded for a match win.

 vi.
 Unfinished matches must be reported to the League Secretary and the outstanding frames played within 7 days.